The Difference Between Hiring an Agency and Having Marketing Owned

 • Does the form work?

-• Does the follow-up happen?
+• Does follow-up happen?

-• Is the reporting readable?
+• Is reporting readable?

 • What changes next?